On the variational dual formulation of the Nash system and an adaptive convex gradient-flow approach to nonlinear PDEs: The dual variational formulation of the noise-free Nash system. Consistency and existence of solutions.

 \subsection{Consistency and existence of solutions}

-In this section, we first show that a broad class of base states ensures consistency of the dual formulation over any interval $[0,T]$.
-Specifically, any matrix-valued positive semidefinite ``density'' $G(t,x)$ and the ``velocity field'' $u(t,x)$ solving the generalized “transport” equation \be \p_t G+2 \vv^* \di (Gu) =0, \quad G(T,\cdot)\equiv I \ee define a base state with no duality gap and an explicit correspondence between the solutions of the original problem and the variational dual solutions.
-As a corollary, in the single-player case ($N=1$), we construct a sequence of base states (each exhibiting full consistency and a one-to-one correspondence between the ``primal'' and ``dual'' solutions) that converges in mean to zero.
+In this section, we first show that a broad class of base states ensures \emph{consistency} of the dual formulation over any interval $[0,T]$.
+Specifically, any matrix-valued positive semidefinite ``density'' $G(t,x)$ and the ``velocity field'' $u(t,x)$ solving the generalized “transport” equation \be \p_t G+2 \vv^* \di (Gu) =0, \quad G(T,\cdot)\equiv I \ee define a base state \dv{for which there is no duality gap (in other words, the optimal values of the primal and dual problems, \eqref{e:sadd1} and \eqref{e:sadd2}, coincide).
+Moreover, for those base states, the solutions of the original problem \eqref{e:mainhj} are in explicit correspondence with the variational dual solutions.} As a corollary, in the single-player case ($N=1$), we construct a sequence of base states (each exhibiting full consistency and a one-to-one correspondence between the ``primal'' and ``dual'' solutions) that converges in mean to zero.
 Finally, we establish the existence of a variational dual solution to the noise-free Nash system for any base state $\bar v$ and $N > 1$.

 \begin{remark} Although our main focus is on the noise-free Nash system, we are confident that the results below can be extended to other quadratic PDEs, for instance, to those studied in \cite{CMP18,V22}. \end{remark}